yusufm/smallfactory/web/README.md

   -F "file=@/path/to/invoice.jpg" | jq
 ```

+If you see an error, ensure the provider is correctly configured:

+- For Ollama: verify the service is running and the model is pulled.
-If you see an error, ensure Ollama is running and the model is pulled.
-You can also open the web Vision page at `/vision` for a camera/upload UI.
+- For OpenRouter: verify `SF_OPENROUTER_API_KEY` is set and the model id is valid.

+You can also open the Vision page at `/vision` for a camera/upload UI.

-## Troubleshooting: Vision (Ollama)
+## Troubleshooting: Vision

 - **Missing prompt (400)**
   - Error: `Missing prompt`